nerdschoolbergen/introduction-to-web-security/exercise-1/README.md

 :pencil2: To stop the application, press <kbd>CTRL</kbd>+<kbd>C</kbd> while inside the terminal window you started the application in.

+:book: If you need to restore the state of the database to its initial state, you can run the command `npm run seed`.
 ___

 Now that we're all set-up, let's try to hack the app!